-Villebecque and his little troop had now been a month at Coningsby, and had hitherto performed three times a week.
-Lord Monmouth was content; his guests much gratified; the company on the whole much approved of.
-It was indeed considering its limited numbers, a capital company.
-There was a young lady who played the old woman's parts nothing could be more garrulous and venerable; and a lady of maturer years who performed the heroines, gay and graceful as May.
+Villebecque and his little troop had now been a month at Coningsby, and had hitherto performed three times a-week.
+Lord Monmouth was content; his guests much gratified; the company, on the whole, much approved of.
+It was, indeed, considering its limited numbers, a capital company.
+There was a young lady who played the old woman's parts, nothing could be more garrulous and venerable; and a lady of maturer years who performed the heroines, gay and graceful as May.
 Villebecque himself was a celebrity in characters of airy insolence and careless frolic.
-Their old man indeed was rather hard, but handy; could take anything either in the high serious or the low droll.
-Their sentimental lover was rather too much bewigged, and spoke too much to the audience, a fault rare with the French; but this hero had a vague idea that he was ultimately destined to run off with a Princess.
+Their old man, indeed, was rather hard, but handy; could take anything either in the high serious, or the low droll.
+Their sentimental lover was rather too much bewigged, and spoke too much to the audience, a fault rare with the French; but this hero had a vague idea that he was ultimately destined to run off with a princess.

 In this wise, affairs had gone on for a month; very well, but not too well.
 The enterprising genius of Villebecque, once more a manager, prompted him to action.
 He felt an itching desire to announce a novelty.
 He fancied Lord Monmouth had yawned once or twice when the heroine came on.
-Villebecque wanted to make a "coup."
-It was clear that "La Petite" must sooner or later begin.
-Could she find a more favourable audience, or a more fitting occasion than were now offered?
-True it was she had a great repugnance to come out; but it certainly seemed more to her advantage that she should make her first appearance at a private theatre than at a public one; supported by all the encouraging patronage of Coningsby Castle, than subjected to all the cynical criticism of the stalls of St. James's.
+Villebecque wanted to make a coup.
+It was clear that La Petite must sooner or later begin.
+Could she find a more favourable audience, or a more fitting occasion, than were now offered?
+True it was she had a great repugnance to come out; but it certainly seemed more to her advantage that she should make her first appearance at a private theatre than at a public one; supported by all the encouraging patronage of Coningsby Castle, than subjected to all the cynical criticism of the stalls of St. James'.

-These views and various considerations were urged and represented by Villebecque to "La Petite," with all the practised powers of plausibility of which so much experience as a manager had made him master.
-"La Petite" looked infinitely distressed, but yielded as she ever did.
-And the night of Coningsby's arrival at the castle was to witness in its private theatre the first appearance of Mademoiselle Flora.
+These views and various considerations were urged and represented by Villebecque to La Petite, with all the practised powers of plausibility of which so much experience as a manager had made him master.
+La Petite looked infinitely distressed, but yielded, as she ever did.
+And the night of Coningsby's arrival at the Castle was to witness in its private theatre the first appearance of MADEMOISELLE FLORA.

-The guests re-assembled in the great saloon before they repaired to the theatre.
-A lady on the arm of the Russian Prince bestowed on Coningsby a haughty, but not ungracious, bow; which he returned, unconscious of the person to whom he bent.
-She was however a very striking person: not beautiful; her face indeed at the first glance was almost repulsive, yet it ever attracted a second gaze.
+theatre.
+A lady on the arm of the Russian Prince bestowed on Coningsby a haughty, but not ungracious bow; which he returned, unconscious of the person to whom he bent.
+She was, however, a striking person; not beautiful, her face, indeed, at the first glance was almost repulsive, yet it ever attracted a second gaze.
 A remarkable pallor distinguished her; her features had neither regularity nor expression; neither were her eyes fine; but her brow impressed you with an idea of power of no ordinary character or capacity.
 Her figure was as fine and commanding as her face was void of charm.
 Juno, in the full bloom of her immortality, could have presented nothing more majestic.
 Coningsby watched her as she swept along like a resistless Fate.

 Servants now went round and presented to each of the guests a billet of the performance.
-It announced in striking characters the "début" of Mademoiselle Flora.
-A principal servant bearing branch lights, came forward and bowed to the Marquess.
-Lord Monmouth went immediately to the Archduke, and notified to his Imperial Highness that the comedy was ready.
-The Archduke offered his arm to the Ambassadress; the rest were following; Coningsby was called.
-Madame Colonna wished him to be her beau.
+It announced in striking characters the dØbut of Mademoiselle Flora.
+A principal servant, bearing branch lights, came forward and bowed to the Marquess.
+Lord Monmouth went immediately to the Grand-duke, and notified to his Imperial Highness that the comedy was ready.
+The Grand-duke offered his arm to the Ambassadress; the rest were following; Coningsby was called; Madame Colonna wished him to be her beau.